CodePushGo/website/src/content/blog/en/top-tools-for-debugging-ota-updates-in-capacitor.md

 ## FAQs

-### How to debug a Capacitor app on Android?
+### How to debug a React Native app on Android?

-Debugging a [Capacitor app](https://capgo.app/plugins/ivs-player/) on Android is straightforward using Chrome's developer tools.
+Debugging a [React Native app](https://capgo.app/plugins/ivs-player/) on Android is straightforward using Chrome's developer tools.
 Here's how you can do it:

 1. Start your app using your IDE or [Android Studio](https://developer.android.com/studio).
 2. Open `chrome://inspect` in Google Chrome.